codechips/FooocusPlus/readme.md

 - If you are using Windows, the [Python library](https://huggingface.co/DavidDragonsage/FooocusPlus/resolve/main/python_embedded.7z) files
 - The FooocusPlus [Model Starter Pack](https://huggingface.co/DavidDragonsage/FooocusPlus/resolve/main/StarterPack.7z) (the Starter Pack is optional but will save you a lot of time later)

 After your downloads are complete, first install 7-Zip.
-Next, install the program archive to create a FooocusPlus folder and then the python_embedded library archive.
+Next, install the program archive to create a FooocusPlus folder and then install the python_embedded library archive.
 Lastly, install the Model Starter Pack to the models folder.
 Double-click on the run_FooocusPlus.bat file to load FooocusPlus for the first time.
 We’ll download some additional components automatically on the first run.

 Optional language and preset startup batch files are available in the FooocusPlus\UserDir\batch_startups folder.
-Please copy them to the FooocusPlus folder if you wish to use them.
+Please copy them to the FooocusPlus folder prior to use.

 ## Getting Help